2013 (song)

 "2013" is a song by the band Primal Scream.
-It was released as a single on 25 March 2013 as the first single off of the band's tenth album, More Light.
+It was released as a single on 25 March 2013 as the first single from the band's tenth album, More Light.
 Produced by David Holmes, the title of the song is a nod towards The Stooges' habit of naming tracks after their year of composition ("1969" in The Stooges and "1970" from Fun House).
 The music video directed by Rei Nadal features scenes of taxidermy, sequin gimp masks, bondage, and psychiatric patients.